Skip to main content

 §Pseudonyms

-The pseudonym a user $U$ gets in a hub $H$ is $$\mathrm{Sha512}(g_H \cdot \mathrm{Id}_U )$$ mapped to a CurvePoint, where:
+The pseudonym the hub $H$ gets for a user $U$ (and uses as ‘external id’) is $$\mathrm{Sha512}(g_H \cdot \mathrm{Id}_U )$$ mapped to a CurvePoint, where:

 • $\mathrm{Id}_U$ is a permanent unchanging secret user identifier (a random CurvePoint).
 The secret user identifier is known to no one, not even the user itself.
 PHC and the transcryptor only get to see the ElGamal encrypted form known as the polymorphic pseudonym (see below).

-Note: The secret user identifier should not be confused with the user_id used by PHC internally to identify a user.)
+Note: The secret user identifier should not be confused with the user_id used by PHC internally to identify a user.

 • $g_H$ is the pseudonymisation factor, a scalar unique to the hub $H$, known only by the transcryptor: $$g_H := \mathrm{Sha512}(H \Vert \ell_d \Vert d \Vert \ell_g \Vert g)$$ where $H$ is the hub id (32 bytes), $d := \text{“pubhubs-pseud-factor”}$, $g$ is the transcryptor’s pseudonymisation-factor secret, and $\ell_d, \ell_g$ are the byte lengths of $d, g$ encoded as 8-byte big-endian unsigned integers.